 National Genome Centre

-Data on people's genetic makeup helps make better personalized choices, target the screening of diseases, specify diagnostics, and choose the best and most effective treatment.
+Data on people's genetic makeup helps make better personalised choices, target the screening of diseases, specify diagnostics, and choose the best and most effective treatment.

-In Finland, the development of personalized medicine and improving public health calls for the establishment of the genome centre.
-Establishing the genome centre will be necessary for the continuing development of personalized medicine and public health in Finland (Ministry of Social Affairs and Health, Genome Strategy 2015).
+In Finland, the development of personalised medicine and improving public health calls for the establishment of the genome centre.
+Establishing the genome centre will be necessary for the continuing development of personalised medicine and public health in Finland (Ministry of Social Affairs and Health, Genome Strategy 2015).